EzyGang/py-cachify/docs/tutorial/initial-setup/initialization.md

 <details>
 <summary>⚠ In-memory cache details</summary>
 <p>
-The in-memory cache is not suitable to use in any sort of serious applications, since every python process will use it's own memory and caching/locking won't work as expected.

-So be carefull using it and make sure it is suitable for your particular use case, for example some simple script will probably be OK utilizing an in-memory cache, but a FastAPI app won't work as expected.
+The in-memory cache is not suitable to use in any sort of serious applications, since every python process will use its own memory, and caching/locking won't work as expected.
+So be careful using it and make sure it is suitable for your particular use case, for example, some simple script will probably be OK utilizing an in-memory cache, but a FastAPI app won't work as expected.
 </p>
 </details>